rtCamp/nginx-helper/readme.txt

 == Description ==

 1. Removes `index.php` from permalinks when using WordPress with nginx.
-1. Add support for nginx fastcgi_cache_purge & proxy_cache_purge directive from [module](https://github.com/FRiCKLE/ngx_cache_purge "ngx_cache_purge module").
+1. Adds support for nginx fastcgi_cache_purge & proxy_cache_purge directive from [module](https://github.com/FRiCKLE/ngx_cache_purge "ngx_cache_purge module").
 Provides settings so you can customize purging rules.
 1. Adds support for nginx `map{..}` on a WordPress-multisite network installation.
 Using it Nginx can serve PHP file uploads even if PHP/MySQL crashes.
 Please check tutorials list below for related Nginx config.

 = Tutorials =

-You will need to follow one ore more tutorials below to get desired fundtionality:
+You will need to follow one ore more tutorials below to get desired functionality:

 * [Nginx Map + WordPress-Multisite + Static Files Handling](http://rtcamp.com/tutorials/nginx-maps-wordpress-multisite-static-files-handling/)
 * [Nginx + WordPress + fastcgi_purge_cache](http://rtcamp.com/tutorials/wordpress-nginx-fastcgi-cache-purge-conditional/)